sheffield-bioinformatics-core/NanoCLUST/README.md

 *The execution of the test profile (minimum testing dataset and default parameters) can be done with a regular 4 cores and 16GB RAM machine.

 ## Troubleshooting

-- Using conda profile, some issues can arise due to unknown problems with the read_clustering and kmer_freq conda environments.
-If it is the case, we recommend using the docker profile to ensure all dependencies run in the right environments and these are tested and available in the cloud (automatically downloaded when using docker profile).

 - In some machines, the read_clustering process exits with error status(_RuntimeError: cannot cache function '...'_).
 We have seen that this condition can be avoided running the pipeline with sudo privileges (even if Docker was previously available without sudo permissions).